 - Although a Section 363 sale can be a valuable tool for maximizing the liquidation value of a debtor's assets, such sales can also create an inherent tension between the secured creditor who asserts liens on the assets being sold and other creditors of the estate.
 The secured creditor's goal is payment of its secured debt and nothing more, while other creditors seek to achieve a sale in excess of secured debt to generate proceeds for other creditors.
-The quickest sale does not necessarily produce the best sale, however, prolonged sales processes have the disadvantage of higher administrative - With increasing frequency, and due to the recent trend of high loan to value ratios, many Section 363 sales have produced sales proceeds less than the amount owed to secured creditors.
+The quickest sale does not necessarily produce the best sale, however, prolonged sales processes have the disadvantage of higher administrative costs. - With increasing frequency, and due to the recent trend of high loan to value ratios, many Section 363 sales have produced sales proceeds less than the amount owed to secured creditors.
 These "short sales" create an administrative insolvency where only secured creditors benefit from the sale.
 Many courts have required the secured creditor to pay administrative claims associated with the Chapter 11 proceeding to obtain the benefit of the Chapter 11 process and protections.
 This has been euphemistically referred to as the "pay to play" rule.
-In addition, creditors often assert that the Chapter 11 process contemplates a benefit to all creditor classes and thus unsecured creditors should receive a "carve-out" of the sale proceeds to fund a dividend to unsecured creditors. - In the recent Clear Channel case, the Ninth Circuit (includes California) Bankruptcy Appellate Panel (BAP) ruled that in the case of a "short sale", the Section 363 sale was NOT "free and clear", and the buyer acquired the assets SUBJECT TO the junior liens.
-Whether Clear Channel is an aberration or the beginning of a trend remains to be seen.
+In addition, creditors often assert that the Chapter 11 process contemplates a benefit to all creditor classes and thus unsecured creditors should receive a "carve-out" of the sale proceeds to fund a dividend to unsecured creditors.